Location: Newport News, Virginia

 - Framing, roof repair/replacement, systems installation, masonry repairs, window repairs, installation of new partition walls, finishes, site work, and punch list items

 All units include modern conveniences like a fully-equipped kitchen with refrigerator, microwave, ice maker, stove and dishwasher.
 Additional features include modern concrete floors and the convenience of in unit washer and dryer, as well as a community lounge, an outdoor dog park, courtyard and grill and sitting area for social gatherings.
-Other features include adaption of the existing courtyard to include a ramp to provide ADA-compliant building access.
+Other features include adaption of the existing courtyard to include a ramp to provide ADA-compliant building.